Keizaal/Keizaal/.github/ISSUE_TEMPLATE/mod-request.md

 ---
 name: Mod request
-about: Suggest a mod for Keizaal
+about: Suggest a mod for Keizaal.
 title: ''
-labels: enhancement
+labels: Request
 assignees: ''

 ---

-**LE/Oldrim mods will be automatically rejected, do not submit them.**

-**To submit a mod for consideration, you must attach a copy of your save game where you have defeated Alduin using an unmodified LS installation.
-Any suggestions without this attached will be automatically rejected.
-This is not a guarantee that the mod will be included.**

 **Mod name**
 The name of the mod.